phc5/web-crawler/README.md

 # Usage

-1. Run the web crawler: `node index.js`
+1. in your project directory, run the web crawler by typing: `node index.js`

 2. You will be prompted to enter a URL.
 	* URL must have protocol and domain.
 For example, https://www.google.com will work. www.google.com WILL NOT work.